UCLALibrary/uclalib_role_rhel8repos/README.md

-uclalib_role_rhel7repos
+uclalib_role_rhel8repos
 =========

-Ansible role that manages RHEL subscriptions and ensures the base set of RHEL7/CentOS7 yum repositories are enabled on the system.
+Ansible role that manages RHEL subscriptions and ensures the base set of RHEL8/Rocky Linux 8 yum repositories are enabled on the system.

-If the host system is CentOS, subscription management is skipped.
+If the host system is Rocky Linux, subscription management is skipped.

 If the host system is RHEL, you have option of attaching a Red Hat subscription using one of two methods:

 1. Defining variables for `Organization ID` and `Activation Key`
 2. Defining variables for `Username`, `Password`, `Pool ID`

-RHEL7 repositories include:
+RHEL8 repositories include:

-* `rhel-7-server-rpms`
-* `rhel-7-server-optional-rpms`
-* `rhel-7-server-supplementary-rpms`
+* `rhel-8-for-x86_64-baseos-rpms`
-* `rhel-7-server-extras-rpms`
+* `rhel-8-for-x86_64-appstream-rpms`

-CentOS7 repositories include:
+Rocky Linux 8 repositories include:
-* `base`
-* `updates`
+* `baseos`
-* `extras`
+* `appstream`

 Requirements
 ------------